sandstreamdev/std/date/daysInYear.md

 # daysInYear

-Calculates number of days in a particular year.
+Calculates the number of days in a particular year.
 Varies by the leap year.

 ## Type signature